 High Quality Mental Health & Addiction Services

-For over 65 years, it’s been our mission at Bleuler Psychotherapy Center (BPC) to provide high-quality, low cost mental health services to children, adolescents, adults, couples and families in Queens and the greater NYC area.
+For over 70 years, it’s been our mission at Bleuler Psychotherapy Center (BPC) to provide high-quality, low-cost mental health services to children, adolescents, adults, couples and families in Queens and the greater NYC area.
 Due to community needs, we extended our services to include alcohol and substance abuse addiction treatments through the formation of Bleuler Chemical Dependency Recovery Services (BCD).
-Our BPC and BCD programs are fully licensed respectively by the New York State Office of Mental Health (OMH) and the New York State Office of Alcohol and Substance Abuse Services (OASAS).
+Our BPC and BCD programs are fully licensed respectively by the New York State Office of Mental Health (OMH) and the New York State Office of Addiction Services and Supports (OASAS).
 Our commitment to and investment in expanding our service offerings allows flexibility to meet the varying needs of our clients – giving them the best mental health and substance abuse treatments possible.

 Accessible, Collaborative, Results Oriented